heartforit/di4win/README.md

 * (optional) I want to have config files for different environments

 **When should I use this library?**

-* :question: You want a dependency free (fat-free), "type-safe", tested and easy to learn library
+:question: You want a dependency free (fat-free), "type-safe", tested and easy to learn library

-* :question: You are searching for a solution to make dependencies:
+:question: You are searching for a solution to make dependencies:
   * replaceable
   * testable
   * automatically initialised

-* :question: You are looking for a solution to run synchronous constructors which depend on asynchronous code
+:question: You are looking for a solution to run synchronous constructors which depend on asynchronous code

-* :question: You have implicit dependencies
+:question: You have implicit dependencies

-* :question: You want to work with edge-cases like dependencies, which export objects or run commonjs code
+:question: You want to work with edge-cases like dependencies, which export objects or run commonjs code

-* :question: You want to use configuration files with (key,value) nature to be easy accessible for you at runtime
+:question: You want to use configuration files with (key,value) nature to be easy accessible for you at runtime

-* :question: You want to have the flexibility to change parts of the code with custom implementations: for example you want to load config files which are encrypted somehow etc.
+:question: You want to have the flexibility to change parts of the code with custom implementations:

+For example, you want to load config files which are encrypted somehow etc.
-* :question: You don't like to write the same code over and over again to create some instances
+* You don't like to write the same code over and over again to create some instances
-* :question: You need to listen for important life cycles event for example when the container is ready to be used or shutdown (async support)
+* You need to listen for important life cycles event for example when the container is ready to be used or shutdown (async support)

 **When should I not use this library?**